 We present an example of the non-injectivity of the collection of pairwise linking coefficients, which shows that the dimension restriction is sharp in Theorem 4.2.

 Denote coordinates in by .
-The (higher-dimensional) Borromean rings [Skopenkov2006, Figures 3.5 and 3.6], i are the three spheres given by the following three systems of equations:
+The (higher-dimensional) `Borromean rings' are the three spheres given by the following three systems of equations:

-The required embedding is any embedding whose image consists of Borromean rings.
+See Figure 6.
+The required embedding is any embedding whose image consists of the Borromean rings.

-This embedding is distinguished from the standard embedding by the well-known Massey invariant [Skopenkov2017] (or because joining the three components with two tubes, i.e. `linked analogue' of embedded connected sum of the components [Skopenkov2016c], yields a non-trivial knot [Haefliger1962], cf. the Haefliger Trefoil knot [Skopenkov2016t]).
+An embedding with image the Borromean rings is distinguished from the standard embedding by the well-known triple linking number called the Massey number [Massey1968], for an elementary definition see [Skopenkov2017, 4.5 `Triple linking modulo 2' and 4.6 `Massey-Milnor and Sato-Levine numbers'].
+(Also, this embedding is not isotopic to the standard embedding because joining the three components with two tubes, i.e. `linked analogue' of embedded connected sum of the components [Skopenkov2016c, 4], yields a non-trivial knot [Haefliger1962, Theorem 4.3], cf. the Haefliger Trefoil knot [Skopenkov2016t, Example 2.1].)